SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## In Progress...
 * All basic functionality Code Competition tab (All button should do something)
-* Info panels control & spectator
-* Rack heights need to be visable on the LifterInfoControl

-## Highest
-* Select next lifter
+* Timer
 * Undo lift
 * Retry lift
-* SuggestedWeights
-* Timer
+* Something wrong with the order of updates for spectatorpanek suggetedbuttons runs an update all that breaks something with animation

+## Highest
 * Visual Weights in info panels
+* Right-click on attempt to open menu and change it's judging and weight

 ## High
 * lifting order begin at 0 should begin at 1?